riptano/astra-portal-getting-started/gettingStartedWithAstraBlock/README.md

 # Overview
-In this guide, you'll get an introduction to Astra Block, and launch a block explorer application using real Ethereum data.
+Stream real-time, human-readable blockchain data to your app with Astra Block.

 **In this guide, we'll**
+- Introduction to Astra Block
+- Example Queries
 - Request Access to Astra Block

-- Create a database to store our Ethereum data
-- Enable the Astra Block feed
-- Launch a Block Explorer using real Ethereum data
+Let's get started!

 # Prerequisites
 None

-## 1 Request Access
+## 1 Introduction to Astra Block
-The Astra CLI is available on **Windows**, **MacOS** and **Linux** environments.

-## 2 Create a Database
+## 2 Example Queries

-## 3 Enable the Astra Block feed
+## 3 Request Access to Astra Block

-## 4 Launch a Block Explorer
+You're now ready to give Astra Block a try!
+Request access by clicking the button below:

+<<launchRequestAstraBlock>>